Jandrov/ctf-writeups/2020-Covidrql/README.md

   <img src="imgs/stego2.PNG">
 </p>

 I said "each name" because unfortunately I think I tried almost each of them before this one, I don't know why I chose that order...
 We get a text file and luckily this time I didn't waste a minute as I recognized the steganography technique at first glance: <a href="https://dl.packetstormsecurity.net/crypt/snow/description.html">**SNOW**</a>.
-It is easy to notice if you see the tabs and spaces on each line (just for the record, I also checked where that text came from and it was from *A Clockwork Orange* in Spanish).
+It is easy to notice if you see the tabs and spaces on each line (just for the record, I also checked where that text came from and it was from *La Naranja Mecánica*, the Spanish version of *A Clockwork Orange*).

 <p align="center">
   <img src="imgs/stego3.PNG">
 </p>

-I extract the hidden text with **stegsnow** as you can see for example <a href="https://delightlylinux.wordpress.com/2016/12/14/hide-text-in-text-files-using-stegsnow/">here</a>:
+I extract the hidden text with **stegsnow** (you can read more about it <a href="https://delightlylinux.wordpress.com/2016/12/14/hide-text-in-text-files-using-stegsnow/">here</a>):

 <p align="center">
   <img src="imgs/stego4.PNG">
 </p>

 It is a <a href="https://github.com/uroven4/random">GitHub repository</a>, so let's check it.
-This is where the challenged started to have some parts of OSINT.
-There are 4 "hello world" files that doesn't seem to have anything interesting, so I check the commits and I find a couple with useful information.
-First one shows a link to an <a href="https://www.flickr.com/photos/189491566@N04/50160413911/">image on Flickr</a> and second one gives a future advice:
+This is where the challenge started to have some parts of OSINT.
+There are 4 "hello world" files that don't seem to have anything interesting, so I check the commits and I find a couple with useful information.
+First one shows a link to an <a href="https://www.flickr.com/photos/189491566@N04/50160413911/">image on Flickr</a> and second one gives a future advice.
+Translated to English it says:

 > I come from the future to give you an advice.
 > When you finish your journey, you must reduce the distances of what you are looking for.